-Rob dares the Horned Lord to reinterpret the ancient rites, allow Rob to take Gamelyn as lover instead of rival.
-But in the eyes of Gamelyn's Church, sodomy is unthinkable--and the old pagan magics are an evil that must be vanquished...
+But in the eyes of Gamelyn’s Church, sodomy is unthinkable... and the old pagan magics are an evil that must be vanquished.

-Home razed by Church edict, loved ones struck down by treachery, Rob of Loxley is left for dead.
-Taken by an old druid master into the deeps, Rob survives to emerge as driven leader of a tight-knit band of outcasts, claiming the forest as their own and wielding the Horned Lord's vengeance with silent, deadly arrows.
-Unwilling witness to Loxley's destruction and disowned by his noble family, Gamelyn Boundys takes flight from England.
-As a sworn knight of the Lionheart's Crusade, Gamelyn has found new identity and purpose--but no absolution.
+Home razed by Church edict, loved ones struck down by treachery, Rob is left for dead.
+Taken by the old druid master into the deeps, he emerges with a new name and purpose: leader of a band of tight-knit outcasts, who claim the ancient forest and wield the Horned God’s vengeance with silent, deadly arrows.
+Gamelyn, disowned by his noble family, has also fled the wake of Loxley’s destruction.
+Returning to England from several years on Crusade, he too has found a new identity and purpose—but no absolution.

-When the two boyhood lovers cross paths, it will be in a brutal, blindfolded game of foxes and hounds, one which pits Templar assassin against Heathen outlaw.
-And when Rob discovers his sister Marion is still alive, the game turns.
+When the two boyhood lovers next cross paths, it is in a brutal, blindfolded game of foxes and hounds, one pitting Templar assassin against Heathen outlaw.
+And as Robyn discovers his sister Marion is still alive, the game turns.